Defining eDiscovery and the Electronic Discovery Process

 Here Are Those Steps In Chronological Order

 Identification: Identify and validate all potentially relevant ESI sources

 Preservation: Issue legal holds and stop the intended or unintended destruction of potentially relevant ESI or associated metadata

 Collection: Acquire potentially relevant ESI in a forensically sound manner

-Processing: Upload ESI to an eDiscovery software tool.
-The tool will extract metadata for filtering and index plain text so that your documents can be searched by keywords.
+Processing: Upload ESI to an electronic discovery software tool.
+The tool will extract metadata for filtering and index plain text so that your discovery documents can be searched by keywords.

 Review: Make a range of decisions on each document – Is the document responsive?
 Privileged?
 Is the document subject to a protective order?